CHEM 101

 Chemical bonding

 Chemical bonds: when atoms transfer or share valence electrons.
-Ionic bonds and covalent bonds The examples of sodium chloride (an ionic compound) and water (a molecular compound).
+Ionic bonds and covalent bonds.
 Ions and ionic compounds.
+The example of sodium chloride (an ionic compound) and lattice energy.
 Covalent bonds.
+The formation of diatomic hydrogen - the H2 molecule - as an illustration of the covalent bond and bond energy.
 Covalent compounds and molecules.
 Ionic vs. covalent bonds.

 Overview of chemical bonding